 Factors that Affect the Maximum Weight of Wood Table

-Before you going custom make or buy, you need to consider about following factors that affect the maximum loading capacity of the table.
+Before you go for custom-made or buy, you need to consider about following factors that affect the maximum loading capacity of the table.

 - Stiffness of the table material